What is term life insurance and how does it work?

 Your family only gets money from the life insurance company if you die.
 That’s why not seeing that money again is actually the best-case scenario: it means you’re still alive.
 It’s like car insurance – the insurance company doesn’t send back the money you paid just because nothing bad happened.
 You’re paying for coverage in case something does go wrong.
 Term life insurance is the same – the plan is not to die, but you get life insurance just in case.

 How do you know if you need term life insurance?

 If you have people in your life who are financially dependent on you, then you probably need life insurance.
 You might need life insurance if:

 - You share financial obligations with a partner or spouse

 - You have children or plan to have them soon

 - You have family members who rely on your income to pay their bills

-- Or, you want to leave behind a financial legacy to your loved ones to help with burial expenses or to make life a little bit more comfortable
+- You want to leave behind a financial legacy to your loved ones to help with burial expenses or to make life a little bit more comfortable

-There are various other scenarios where people choose to buy life insurance, but the previous points are the most common.
-At the end of the day, life insurance is purchased so that the policyholder has the peace of mind that their beneficiary will be financially protected if anything were to happen to them.
+There are various other scenarios where people choose to buy life insurance, but these are some of the most common.
+Fundamentally, life insurance is purchased so that the policyholder has the peace of mind that their beneficiary or beneficiaries will be financially protected if anything were to happen to them.